galaga010/PythonOutreach/README.md

 |write |Commands the turtle to write the words in the “” |tommy.write(“Hi, how are you!”) |
 |circle |Make a circle |tommy.circle(80) |

+Terms
+Command - a word that performs an action
+Incremental - add code line by line and execute it Configure - add a string or number to change the command String - text word or sentence
+Syntax - special characters in code that are required to indicate start or end of command Coordinates - position on a screen or part of the screen